 Whilst children have many opportunities to read at school, individually, in groups and as a class, there are lots of ways that you can support your child’s reading at home.
 Any time you can spend sharing your child’s reading book will provide valuable support to their learning.

 We would encourage you to hear your child read as often as possible.
 ‘Little and often’ is best.
+We currently ask that children read at least 4 times a week.
 Reading does not always have to be from your child’s reading book - books from home, newspapers, menus, instructions, internet research and comics are all reading too.
-Use your child’s reading diary to make positive comments and communicate any concerns.
-Most importantly, enjoy reading together and give loads of encouragement because it really works.
-Remember too much pressure could put your child off.
+A note should then be written in the school diary (this can be a note from your or your child) Diaries are checked on a Monday morning.